 This is a list of Nashville restaurants that are family-friendly and sure to offer a delicious meal.
 Most offer a children’s menu.

 Nashville is home to a host of museums, attractions, and parks the whole family can enjoy.
-Some of the most popular include the Country Music Hall of Fame, Ryman Auditorium tours, and the Cheekwood Estate.

 If you want to visit multiple ticketed attractions, check out our city pass comparison article to find the pass that will save you the most money.